Hi. How can we help?

 Lightspeed Restaurant requires a stable broadband internet connection for payment processing, syncing with the Back Office, and cloud-based features.
 Internet speed and Wi-Fi signal are both factors that affect whether your connection is strong enough for our system.

-• Internet speed: 10 Mbps download and 512 Kbps upload speeds are required for each POS device.
+• Internet speed: 20 Mbps download and upload speeds are required for each POS device and payment terminal.
 Select an internet package fast enough to handle the total number of devices you’ll be using, along with any other network activity.

 • Wi-Fi strength: Wi-Fi devices must have a Received Signal Strength Indicator (RSSI) above -67 dBm.
 The closer to 0, the stronger the signal.
 To achieve this, ensure each Wi-Fi device can be placed within 100 m2 (1000 ft2) of the router or an access point.